Form 2 – Claim under the Fair Work Act 2009 alleging dismissal in contravention of a general protection

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.

 After your application has been filed, you must ‘serve’ the application on the respondent.
-That means you must make sure that the respondent receives the filed documents.
-At the hearing, the judge will often ask for evidence that you have served the documents.
+That means you must make sure that the respondent receives a sealed version of the documents filed with the court, including sealed documents containing court dates on them.

 If you are serving documents on a sole trader, you (or someone who serves the documents on your behalf) should serve the documents in person.